KarlMoran/BattleShip/README.md

 * Ship Display "∆"
   * Ships that haven't been hit are displayed on the player's board as the at sign "∆".
   * Letters are used for the columns and numbers for the rows, this allows for easy differentiation when inputting coordinates.
 Just like in the battleship game.
-  * The KEYS that have been used give a good level of contrast between the different KEYS.
+  * The KEYS that have been used give a good level of contrast.
   "∆" to represent ships,
   "-" for a miss,
   "X" for a hit.

 # Features left to implement
-There are no features left to implement from the initial scope of my project.
-I do have a few ideas on what i could do to improve the game.
+- There are no features left to implement from the initial scope of my project.
+I do have a few ideas on what I could do to improve the game.

-A bigger map with more ships.
+- A bigger map with more ships.
 Have different levels to play on - easy , medium , hard Make a play again button.

-I would have a different layout for the maps, rather them side by side.
+- I would have a different layout for the maps, rather them side by side.

-I would like to have only one guess map for eveytime you guess.
+- I would like to have only one guess map for eveytime you guess.
 Instead of the terminal printing a new one with your guess.
 Just use the same guess map.

 # Validator Testing
-- HTMl - Not within project scope.
+- HTMl - Not for this project scope.

-- CSS - Not within project scope.
+- CSS - Not for this project scope.

-- JS - Not within project scope.
+- JS - Not for this project scope.

 - Python - No major errors were found when passing through the <a href="http://pep8online.com/checkresult" target="_blank">PEP8</a> Validator tool

-- Lighthouse - Not within project scope.
+- Lighthouse - Not for this project scope.

 # Deployment
 The site was deployed via Heroku, and the live link can be found here - <a href="https://battleships-atlantic.herokuapp.com/" target="_blank">Battleship Atlantic</a>